ilastik/ilastik.github.io/documentation/objects/objects.md

 <a href="figs/input_prediction_image.png" data-toggle="lightbox"><img src="figs/input_prediction_image.png" class="img-responsive" /></a>

 ### Object Classification [Inputs: Raw Data, Segmentation]
-This workflow should be used if you already have a binary segmentation image.
+This workflow should be used if you already have a binary segmentation or a label image.
+Note that background pixels must have the value 0.

 The image should be loaded in the data input applet: